MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-nlb.md

 >[!NOTE]
 > - For frontend affinity, you'll select the logical network from which the load balancer obtains its VIP.
 The VIP is the IP address that's assigned to the load balancer when you deploy it in a service template.
 > - For frontend affinity, based on the logical networks, VMM determines the static IP address pools that are accessible from both the load balancer and from the relevant host group.
-> - When selecting logical networks for frontend affinity, the associated network site with the reserved VIP address range should be available to the host groups associated with the load balancer.
+> - When selecting logical networks for frontend affinity, the associated network site with the reserved VIP address range must be available to the host groups associated with the load balancer.
 > - For backend affinity, you'll select the logical networks to which you want to make the load balancer available for connections from the VMs in a service tier.

 7. In **Provider**, select the load balancer provider.
 Select **Test** to check the configuration.